zalando-incubator/stackset-controller/docs/howtos.md

 The pre scaling works as follows:

 1. User directs/increases traffic to a stack.
-2. Before the stack gets any traffic it will caculate a prescale value `n` of replicas based on the sum of all stacks currently getting traffic.
+2. Before the stack gets any traffic it will calculate a prescale value `n` of replicas based on the sum of all stacks currently getting traffic.
 3. The HPA of the stack will get the `MinReplicas` value set equal to the prescale value calculated in 2.